bentsea/ladev-2016-jekyll/_posts/2015-04-29-ready-to-plan-your-schedule.markdown

 layout: post
 title:  Ready to Plan Your Schedule?
 date:   2015-04-29 08:00:00
 description: Revealing the current schedule for 2015!
+We've got games, shows, and events planned from morning till late night all the way up till closing ceremonies!
 image: /images/steampunk.png
 category: news
 ---